Updated: August 22, 2018

 Poor Layout & Presentation

 Watch out for the dreaded ‘Wall of Text’!
-Writing text for the net is very different to writing for a book, as the average reader’s attention span is much more limited and distracted, especially for those reading on mobile devices.
+Writing text for the net is very different from writing for a book, as the average reader’s attention span is much more limited and distracted, especially for those reading on mobile devices.

 Thus experienced bloggers use lots of white space and keep paragraphs short (a maximum of two to three sentences is usually recommended.)

 Quite a few sites persist with tiny text, which is definitely a turnoff for many, including myself, and looks even worse on mobile devices.

-Since mobile accounts for about 75% of web use, you DEFINITELY need to ensure that your site is optimized for it.
+Since mobile accounts for about 75% of web users, you DEFINITELY need to ensure that your site is optimized for it.
 You can check your site’s speed with pingdom.com.

 Google Analytics data is invaluable for finding out your ‘bounce rate’, which posts are the most popular, how long readers are staying on the site, and how they’re finding the site (social media, Google etc).

 You can use information from Google Analytics to decide what type of posts to write and what’s not working for you, and to provide useful insights to help shape your blogging strategy.

 Focussing Too Much On Keywords